-- West Borough Primary School recognises our duty and powers to hold, use and share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE and WTSC. - West Borough Primary School has an appropriately trained Data Protection Officer (DPO) as required by the UK General Data Protection Regulations (UK GDPR) to ensure that our setting is compliant with all matters relating to confidentiality and information sharing requirements. - Our DPO is Gemma Jury-Sofi gjury-sofi@west-borough.kent.sch.uk - All staff are made aware of the need to protect the privacy of the children in their care, as well the legal requirements that exist to ensure that information relating to the child is handled in a way that ensures both confidentiality and safeguarding. - West Borough Primary School will ensure staff are aware of our confidentiality policy (link) and will ensure there is an area where staff may talk to parents and/or carers confidentially. - All staff are aware they cannot promise a child that they will not tell anyone about a report of any form of abuse, as this may not be in the best interests of the child. - Staff are made aware of their professional responsibility to be proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children; this may include sharing information with the DSL and with other agencies as appropriate. - Staff will have due regard to the relevant data protection principles, which allow them to share and withhold personal information. - The Data Protection Act 2018, and the UK General Data Protection Regulation (UK GDPR) places duties on schools and individuals to process personal information fairly and lawfully and to keep the
+- Lady Joanna Thornhill (Endowed) Primary School recognises our duty and powers to hold, use and share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE and WTSC. - Lady Joanna Thornhill (Endowed) Primary School has an appropriately trained Data Protection Officer (DPO) as required by the UK General Data Protection Regulations (UK GDPR) to ensure that our setting is compliant with all matters relating to confidentiality and information sharing requirements.
+Our DPO is Mr Steve Wright of Privacy Culture Ltd - dpo@privacyculture.com - All staff are made aware of the need to protect the privacy of the children in their care, as well the legal requirements that exist to ensure that information relating to the child is handled in a way that ensures both confidentiality and safeguarding. - o Lady Joanna Thornhill (Endowed) Primary School will ensure staff are aware of our confidentiality policy (link) and will ensure there is an area where staff may talk to parents and/or carers confidentially. - o All staff are aware they cannot promise a child that they will not tell anyone about a report of any form of abuse, as this may not be in the best interests of the child. - Staff are made aware of their professional responsibility to be proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children; this may include sharing information with the DSL and with other agencies as appropriate. - Staff will have due regard to the relevant data protection principles, which allow them to share and withhold personal information.

-- information they hold safe and secure.
+- The Data Protection Act 2018, and the UK General Data Protection Regulation (UK GDPR) places duties on schools and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure.
 The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children. - All staff will be provided with training and information to ensure they understand the relevant data protection principles which allow them to share and/or withhold personal information.
-This information can be found in our GDPR Policy. - KCSIE, the Information Commissioner's Office (ICO), DfE Data Protection in schools guidance and DfE 'Information sharing advice for safeguarding practitioners guidance provides further details regarding information sharing principles and expectations.
-List location if this is kept elsewhere, for example, in the staff room, office, shared area on staff network/intranet. - The Headteacher/DSL will disclose relevant safeguarding information about a pupil/student with staff on a 'need to know' basis.
+All staff undertake the GDPR Fundamentals training upon appointment, are signposted/have access to the GDPR and Data Protection Policy and undertake additional online safety training annually. - KCSIE, the Information Commissioner's Office (ICO), DfE Data Protection in schools guidance and DfE 'Information sharing advice for safeguarding practitioners guidance provides further details regarding information sharing principles and expectations.
+Links to these websites may be accessed in the Staff Room and on SharePoint. - The Headteacher and DDSLs will disclose relevant safeguarding information about a pupil with staff on a 'need to know' basis.